Communications and Engagement Manager

 Director of Accounting

 Ashley Bankos is IMC’s Tax Manager.
 A certified public accountant, Ashley holds an economics degree from Davidson College and a Master of Science in Accountancy from Wake Forest University.
 Before coming to IMC, Ashley spent five years in the tax department at PricewaterhouseCoopers, LLP.
-Ashley and her husband live in Durham with their excitable dog, Birdie.
+Ashley lives in Durham, NC with her husband Brad, son Van, and excitable dog Birdie.

 Katherine Carlton is the Communications and Engagement Manager at IMC.
 In this role, she focuses on building an open and communicative culture.
 Fundamental tenants of this role are creating an environment of continuous improvement through personal and professional development for our team, clearly communicating strategic initiatives, and helping fulfill IMC’s commitment to our community.
 Katherine holds a BA in Communications with a concentration in Public and Interpersonal Communications from North Carolina State University.
-A lifelong resident of Raleigh, she is an active participant in the community as a member of the SAFEchild Young Ambassadors steering committee and the Friends of WakeMed.
+A lifelong resident of Raleigh, she is an active participant in the community as a member of the WakeMed Foundation Development Committee and SAFEchild Fund Development Committee.

-Adam is a Vice President of IMC, where he focuses on company and financial analysis.
+Adam is a Vice President of Finance at IMC, overseeing financial reporting and analysis.
 Before its merger with IMC in 2015, Adam was a partner at Morehead Capital, joining the firm in 2006.
 Prior to joining Morehead, Adam held a Team Leader position with Whole Foods Market.

-Born and raised in Raleigh, Nick attended Cardinal Gibbons High School and North Carolina State University, where he graduated summa cum laude in May 2017 with a BS in Business Administration—Finance.
-Outside of work, Nick is an active runner and fitness enthusiast who loves to cook and is a passionate NC State athletics fan.
+Nick joined IMC in 2017 after graduating from North Carolina State University with a Bachelor of Science in Business Administration.
+Outside of work, Nick is an active runner and fitness enthusiast who loves to cook and is passionate about NC State athletics.

 Nate is the Chief Financial Officer of IMC, where he focuses on various aspects of the company's finance and operations.
 Prior to joining IMC in 2015, Nate was the Chief Operating Officer of Morehead Capital.
 Before joining Morehead Capital as a partner in 2009, Nate worked for seven years in the Private Client Services group at PricewaterhouseCoopers, LLP in Charlotte, North Carolina where he served some of the southeast's most well-respected private businesses across a variety of industries.